manumartinm/docker-image-sf/Readme.md

 With this docker image you can run screaming frog in less than a minute

-First of all you have to install Docker and Git in your VM, VPS or whatever you are using
+First of all you have to install Docker, Git and a text editor like Nano or VIM

 ## Clone this repository